mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 The content of the API falls into two sections:

-1. [Transaction Patterns - Linking](./transaction-patterns-linking.md) desribes the process for linking customer accounts and providing a general permission mechanism for PISPs to perform operations on those accounts
+1. [Transaction Patterns - Linking](./transaction-patterns-linking.md) describes the process for linking customer accounts and providing a general permission mechanism for PISPs to perform operations on those accounts
 2. [Transaction Patterns - Transfer](./transaction-patterns-transfer.md) describes the transfer of funds at the instigation of a PISP.

 The API is used by the following different types of participant, as follows: